 Guardrails and Safety

 ADK includes a callback system that allows developers to intercept and validate agent actions before and after execution.
-Combined with Vertex AI’s built-in content safety filters and IAM-based access controls, production guardrails can be implemented without external dependencies.
+Combined with Gemini Enterprise Agent Platform’s built-in content safety filters and IAM-based access controls, production guardrails can be implemented without external dependencies.

 LangChain does not include a native guardrails framework.
 Teams typically integrate third-party solutions like Guardrails AI, NeMo Guardrails, or custom validation layers.
 This provides flexibility in choosing guardrail implementations but adds another dependency to manage.